Skip to content

 Architects

-Understand the workflow, decision records, and how the framework structures technical design.
+Understand the framework, decision records, and how technical design is structured.